Flexible Basis Representations for Modeling Large Non-Gaussian Spatial Data: Applications

 \subsection{Count Data: North American Breeding Bird Survey 2018}

-The Bird Breeding Survey (BBS) \citep{BBS_2022} is an annual roadside survey that involves trained observers monitoring the abundance of bird populations in North America.
-The sum of counts serves as an index of species abundance along the route for that specific year.
-The particular BBS dataset includes Blue Jay (Cyanocitta cristata) bird counts at a total of $N=1{,}593$ locations, covering eastern and central regions of the United States.
-We use $N_O=1{,}000$ observations to fit the model and reserve $N_P=593$ for validation.
-We fit the model with only the spatial random effects (i.e., the conditional mean is modeled as $g(\mathbb E[Z(\mathbf s_i)])=W(\cdot)$ and does not include spatial covariates).
+The Breeding Bird Survey (BBS) is an annual roadside survey that involves trained observers monitoring the abundance of bird populations in North America \citep{BBS_2022}.
+The bird surveys are conducted along more than 3,000 routes across the continental US, with 50 stops per route spaced roughly 0.5 miles apart.
+At each stop, observers conduct a three-minute point count where they record the total number of birds heard or seen \citep{pardieck2016}.
+We used the sum of counts from the 50 stops in one year's survey as an index of species abundance along the route for that specific year.
+Modeling species abundance is essential for informing resource management decisions, such as implementing sustainable harvesting practices or guiding habitat restoration efforts.
+For example, monitoring bird abundance has been fundamental to many successful programs aimed at studying and conserving bird populations \citep{brown2000united}.
+The particular BBS dataset includes Blue Jay (Cyanocitta cristata) bird counts at a total of $n=1{,}593$ locations, covering eastern and central regions of the United States.
+We use $n_o=1{,}000$ observations to fit the model and reserve $n_p=593$ for validation.
+The BBS data set does not provide any covariates, but environmental predictors can be obtained from various data sources.
+While this is a demonstration of our approach on a real-world dataset, future ecological studies can benefit from including covariates from multi-modal sources such as temperature, tree cover, and urban indices.
+We fit the model with only the spatial random effects (i.e., the conditional mean is modeled as $g(\mathbb E[z(\boldsymbol s_i)])=w(\cdot)$ and does not include spatial covariates).

 Table \ref{Tab4:BlueJay} displays the rCVMSPE for each implementation.
 We find that our method consistently outperforms the fixed basis function approach.
-For the case of $K=9$ partitions, Figure \ref{Fig4:BlueJay} displays the true count observations and the predictive intensity surface, obtained from $k$-fold cross-validation.
-The predictive intensity map reveals that Blue Jays are most abundant in the southeastern and northeastern regions of the United States.
+For the case of $K=8$ partitions, Figure \ref{Fig4:BlueJay} displays the true count observations and the predictive intensity surface, obtained from $k$-fold cross-validation.
+The predictive intensity map aligns with the observation of large counts in the southwestern and northeastern regions of the eastern United States.
+This pattern is consistent with the migratory behavior of Blue Jays, which migrate southwestward in the fall and northeastward in the spring in the eastern United States \citep{gill1941notes}.
+Our results can inform ecological and conservation policies, such as habitat protection and restoration, land-use planning, pesticide regulation, and curtailing the growth of invasive species.
+The higher intensity values in the northeast and southwestern regions of the eastern United States suggest that more resources should be allocated to the origin and destination of the migratory paths.